jkjung-avt/keras_imagenet/README.md

 **Highlight #1**: I use [TFRecords](https://www.tensorflow.org/tutorials/load_data/tf_records) and [tf.data.TFRecordDataset API](https://www.tensorflow.org/api_docs/python/tf/data/TFRecordDataset) to speed up data ingestion of the training pipeline.
 This way I could multi-process the data pre-processing (including online data augmentation) task, and keep the GPUs maximally utilized.

 **Highlight #2**: In addition to data augmentation (random color distortion, rotation, flipping and cropping, etc.), I also use various tricks as an attempt to achieve best accuracy for the trained image classification models.
-More specifically, I implement 'LookAhead' optimizer ([reference](https://arxiv.org/abs/1907.08610)), 'iter_size' and 'l2 regularization' for the Keras models, and have tried to use 'AdamW' (Adam optimizer with decoupled weight decay).
+More specifically, I implement "LookAhead" optimizer ([reference](https://arxiv.org/abs/1907.08610)), "iter_size" and "L2 regularization" for the Keras models, and have tried to use "AdamW" (Adam optimizer with decoupled weight decay).

 I took most of the dataset preparation code from tensorflow [models/research/inception](https://github.com/tensorflow/models/tree/master/research/inception).
 It was under Apache license as specified [here](https://github.com/tensorflow/models/blob/master/LICENSE).